This red dot sight complete beginner's guide will go from A to Z breaking down benefits of using a red dot sight on a modern firearm.

 Since no alignment is required between the target plane, front sight, and rear sight.
 The shooter has a way more flexible eye box without having to directly align the eye behind the optic.

-This means the shooter can be slightly off-center, and still get on target at the effective ranges, but there are some caveats, which we will discuss below.
+This means the shooter can be slightly off-center, and still get on target at the effective ranges.

 The #1 Difference Between Red Dot & Holographic